 How do I get rid of my old shed?

-If you are based in Suffolk, we can dismantle your old shed and dispose of it for you.
-If you are interested in our "dismantle and dispose" service, please e-mail or call for a quote.
+We can usualy recommend someone who will dismantle your old shed and dispose of it for you.
+Please e-mail or call for a quote.

 All buildings are made of pine softwood which EXPANDS AND CONTRACTS.
 Knots, knot holes, sap grooves, splits and splinters in the timber are to be expected.
 If erecting, trimming, sanding and adjustment work should be expected, especially to the doors.Erect dates given are NOT GUARANTEED and are subject to change and over-run.
 Glass cleaning is not included in the erect price.
 A SECOND COAT OF WOOD PRESERVER SHOULD BE APPLIED immediately.